 a+=10;

-In the above statement, 'a' is a variable and '+=' is a compound statement.
+In the previous assertion, 'a' represents a variable and the operator '+=' signifies a compound statement.

 C++ Compound Assignment Example:

-Let's take an example to illustrate the compound assignment in C++.
+Let's consider an illustration to demonstrate the compound assignment operators in C++.

 Example